 Long-term incapacity benefit: The insured must have contributions paid on earnings of at least 25 times the weekly lower earnings limit in one of the last 3 tax years before the benefit claim year, plus contributions paid or credited on earnings of at least 50 times the weekly lower earnings limit in both of the last 2 tax years before the claim starts.
-The benefit is payable after 52 weeks of disability (as determined by a medical assessment); after 28 weeks if terminally ill or receiving the highest-rate component of disability living allowance.
+The benefit is paid after 52 weeks of disability (as determined by a medical assessment); after 28 weeks if terminally ill or receiving the highest-rate component of disability living allowance.

-Disability living allowance (noncontributory, no means test): Payable if the date of onset of disability was before age 65 (can be paid beyond age 65).
+Disability living allowance (noncontributory, no means test): Paid if the disability began before age 65 (can be paid beyond age 65).
 The allowance is usually paid after 3 months of disability (except if terminally ill).
 The amount is determined by care and mobility needs.